- The fastest fish in the ocean all have one thing in common: they are long, narrow, and have special adaptations to reduce drag.

 Read here to learn more about the bonito.

 The mako is a genus of big, fearsome sharks, measuring an average of 10 feet and a maximum possible length of around 15 feet.
 This genus is actually composed of two distinct species: the very common shortfin mako shark and the rarer and more elusive longfin mako.
-By most accounts, the mako is considered to be the fastest type of shark in the world, reaching top speeds of around 40 miles per hour.
+While its not the fastest fish in the ocean, the mako is considered to be the fastest type of shark in the world, reaching top speeds of around 40 miles per hour.
 The secret to the mako’s remarkable speed is the presence of flexible, teeth-like structures called denticles on the sides of the body.

 Normally, when water passes over the widest part of the shark’s body, especially right near the gills, it suddenly experiences something called flow separation, in which the water slows down and drops in pressure, causing small eddies and vortices to form.
 The result of all this water flow is additional drag and turbulence against the body.
 In order to prevent this from occurring, the denticles will automatically flex up, as if they’re shape-shifting in real-time, so the shark can swim faster and more quietly through the water.
 This phenomenon is so useful that it’s actually been copied in swimsuits to prevent drag from occurring.